kwaku-duah/Java-Beginner-To-Mastery/chapt15/README.md

 The method specifies the intent of the interface.
 A functional interface represents a single action
 It defines the target type of a lambda expression
+A lambda expression is used only if its target type is specified a functional interface is also sometimes called single abstract method, SAM